Skip to main content

 For example:

-Taxable Goods - and the customer belongs to
+• and the customer belongs to Retail Customer

-If the same customer is assigned to Tax Exempt, Magento can reach a different outcome with the same cart and shipping address.
+If the same customer is assigned to Tax Exempt, Magento can return a different result with the same cart and shipping address.

 Magento tax calculation flow